aws-samples/amazon-eks-security-immersion-day/content/8-infrastructure-security/2-using-enclaves/2-create-node/index.en.md

 ---
-title : "Create Enclave Node"
+title: "Create Enclave Node"
-weight : 22
+weight: 22
 ---

 To begin with, check the existing node group(s) and nodes in the existing cluster